Skip to Main Content

 Example of West's Texas Digest entry for Automobiles, key number 20 — © 2013 West Publishing Company.
 Click to enlarge.

-Using Footnotes and Annotations
+Using Footnotes & Annotations

 What are annotations?